nidrissi/web/content/post/why-name-paris-7.md

 Of course, this is not the end of the story.
 Some time ago, it was realized that French universities do not perform very well in international rankings of universities – you know the ones.
 There are several reasons that French universities are not ranked well, but an important one is that the criteria used by these rankings are often absolute numbers, not compared to the number of students of the university, which led to some absurdities.
-I will not comment on my opinion of these rankings, but the political power took it very seriously.
+The political power took this very seriously.
 In fact, in 2007, president Sarkozy addressed a [letter of mission](http://discours.vie-publique.fr/notices/077002458.html) to Mrs. Pécresse, the ministry of Higher Education and Research, expressly asking her to "improve the ranks of [French] higher education centers in international rankings, with the objective of getting at least two French establishments in the top 20 and ten in the top 50".

-So a simple trick was discovered: universities can merge back.
+It was thus discovered that universities can merge back to increase their rank (which in itself is indicative of the quality of these rankings).
 The governement created huge multi-annual grants called IDEX, worth close to a billion euros each.
 The criterion used is essentially the performance of the university in these international rankings.
-(You may think I am exagerating... unfortunately I am not.)
 All universities competed (and still compete) for these grants, and for a new kind of grant called I-SITE, which has the same basic function but of a smaller caliber (a third to half a billion euros).

 Fast forward to today, all universities in France are merging back again in the hopes of being awarded these grants.